facade/flare-client-js/docs/1-installation.md

 }
 ```

 To verify that the Flare JavaScript Client was installed correctly and will report your frontend errors, run the `flare.test()` command at any point after initializing Flare.
+This will generate and report an error that should be visible on your project's dashboard in [Flare](https://flareapp.io/projects).
+Make sure to remove this line of code when deploying your app.

 The client will automatically catch errors that aren't caught and bubble up to the `window` object.
 This includes most errors in vanilla JS code that isn't wrapped in a `try…catch` block.
 Errors that are caught by, for example, Axios' `catch` block, will not be reported automatically.
 Keep on reading to find out how to send those errors to Flare too.